rodneylab/gatsby-functions-fauna/README.md

   Gatsby Functions Fauna
 </h1>

-Demo site for showing new Gatsby Cloud Functions feature.
-This is an MDX blog site built on the Gatsby v3 starter:  <a aria-label="open gatsby-starter-climate starter" href="https://github.com/rodneylab/gatsby-starter-climate" rel="noopener">gatsby-starter-climate</a>.
+This is a demo site for showing how the <a aria-label="Open the fauna website" href="https://fauna.com/">using Fauna data API</a> can be used with <a aria-label="Learn about Gatsby Functions" href="https://www.gatsbyjs.com/functions/">brand new Gatsby Serverless Functions</a>.

-Boilerpate code for a <a aria-label="Vist the Gatsby website" href="https://www.gatsbyjs.org" rel="nofollow">Gatsby 3</a> blog using <a aria-label="Vist the Gatsby website" href="https://www.gatsbyjs.com/products/cloud/" rel="nofollow">Gatsby Cloud</a> for hosting.
+Open the test site at <a aria-label="OPen demo site" href="https://gatsbyfunctionsfaunamain.gatsbyjs.io/">gatsbyfunctionsfaunamain.gatsbyjs.io</a>.
+Open up one of the blog posts and then add a comment to the post.
+If your comment passes spam detection, a brand new static site, including your comment will build automatically.
+Keeping everything static keeps the page fast.
+We eliminate the need for using Java Script heavy, external services for managing the comments.
+API calls to Fauna are only invoked by the build server and serverless functions, freeing up resources on the user's device and creating a top notch user experience.

 Features:

-- Comments stored <a aria-label="Open the fauna website" href="https://fauna.com/">using Fauna data API</a> as a database.
-These are ingested into the Gatsby GraphQL data layer at build, meaning all commments are static.
+- Comments are stored <a aria-label="Open the fauna website" href="https://fauna.com/">using Fauna data API</a> as a database.
+These are ingested into the Gatsby GraphQL data layer at build, meaning all comments are static.
 This innovation brings comments to a JAMStack site without the need for Java Script heavy external services which may slow the site down, impacting user experience,
 - Forms use <a aria-label="Meet React Hook Form" href="https://react-hook-form.com/">React Hook Form</a> with added accessibility attributes,
 - Integrated <a aria-label="Learn more about Akismet" href="https://akismet.com/">spam check using Akismet</a>, a long-standing, trusted anti-spam solution, used in millions of sites in the WordPress space.
 The spam stop feature is triggered by a Gatsby Function.
 The function also fires off a rebuild on comment submission.